Board of Directors

-The Board meets approximately every month and hosts the Annual General Meeting.
+The Board meets approximatel every other month and hosts the Annual General Meeting.

 Dana Prieto is an Argentine artist and educator based in Toronto whose site-responsive practice manifests in sculpture, installation, performance, writing, and collaborations.
 Dana’s work deftly examines our intimate and collective entanglements with colonial institutions and power structures by exposing how we relate, think, make, and consume in the Anthropocene.
 Her work has been presented in national and international galleries, public spaces, and informal cultural venues.

 Solana Cain is a news photo editor at The Globe and Mail, Canada's national newspaper.
 She is passionate about ensuring diversity and inclusion behind the lens in news coverage.
 Solana has worked as a photo editor for Getty Images, HELLO!
 Canada and Maclean's.
 Solana is a member of Diversify Photo, The Authority Collective, Women Photograph and a mentor in the newly launched BIPOC photojournalism mentorship program, Room Up Front.
 Solana occasionally works as a freelance photojournalist and is committed to her own photojournalism practice of documenting authentic and empowering images of Black women and girls.
 Solana was selected as one of the first artists in residence at Nia Centre for the Arts in Toronto.
 She graduated from Ryerson University School of Journalism and the photojournalism program at Loyalist College.